workflow-gallery/.github/profile/README.md

-# Awesome mybinder examples for material science
+# Example workflows for material science

 A gallery of different integrations and tools that come with [pyiron](https://pyiron.org), and integrated development environment (IDE) for computational materials science.
 Feel free to browse the categories below: